So you've just debuted a brand new game show

 - The Hollywood Squares: "The object for the players is to get three stars in a row, either across, up-and-down or diagonally; it is up to them to figure out if a star is giving a correct answer or making one up; that's how they get the square."

-- The Jokers Wild: At least during the 1990 revival.
-"The Joker's Wild is a game of definitions.
+- The 1990 revival of The Joker's Wild: "The Joker's Wild is a game of definitions.
 I'll give the contestants a word, a phrase, a person, or a place, and they'll tell me what it means." ...
-"And remember, if our judges determine that any part of your answer is incorrect, I'll have to call you wrong."
+"And remember, if our judges determine that any part of your answer is incorrect, I'll have to call it/you wrong."

 - Jokers Wild (the ITV Panel Game): "I take cards with subjects from these boxes, and one of our comedian attempts to tell a joke on that subject.
 If anyone on the other team thinks he knows that joke, he can interrupt and try to complete it.
 We'll play the game — you'll see how it goes."